New Extension Projects at Leipzig/Halle Airport

 The apron area needs to be extended to ensure that DHL is able to meet the growth in express freight handling in future too.

-Flughafen Leipzig/Halle GmbH, the project developer, is preparing an application to modify the plans for this purpose.
+Flughafen Leipzig/Halle GmbH, the project developer, prepared an application to modify the plans for this purpose.
 The Airport and DHL already provided information about the project as early as October 2018.

-The documents for the planning modification procedure are due to be submitted to the Saxon state regional headquarters during the first quarter of 2020.
+The documents for the planning modification procedure are have been submitted to the Saxon state regional headquarters in August 2020.
 The communities and members of the general public affected by this development are being informed about the project in the run-up to it.

 Scope of the project